johannesbottcher/scientificReport/README.md

-# Creating a Scientific Report
+# Creating a Scientific Report with LaTeX

-All you need to start a scientific report (no matter if you want to get a Bachelor, master or PhD degree) is this.
+All you need to start a scientific report (no matter if you want to get a Bachelor, master or PhD thesis) is this.
 Add what you need when you need it.
 This is a very simple example, some would call it template.
 I don't.